Project budget5 297 095 €

 The cross-border cooperation enables the use of the partners' complementary experiences in stimulating home-owners to adopt low-carbon technologies.
 The Triple-A method will build on partners' experiences with web-portals (Picardie, Rotterdam and Breda), home energy management systems (Eandis, TU Delft and Ghent University), demonstration exemplars (Antwerp and Kent) and consultancy centers (Mechelen and Ostend).
 Through pooling resources and experiences, the development and implementation of the Triple-A method will lead to a much greater reach of home-owners than local authorities in individual member states would be able to achieve on their own, allowing the 2 Seas Region to become a frontrunner in Europe's energy transition.

-Seven local authorities (LAs: cities of Rotterdam, Breda, Antwerp, and Mechelen; EOS Oostend; SPEE Picardie; Kent County Council) identified and tested new ways of supporting homeowners in local target areas using web portals, pop-up centers, demonstration exemplars and easy access to home energy monitoring systems (HEMS).
-This Triple-A strategy was refined with input from TU Delft, University of Ghent and Eandis/Fluvius, supporting homeowner decision processes, evaluating experiences and developing marketing plans and implementation.
+Seven local authorities (LA's: cities of Rotterdam, Breda, Antwerp, and Mechelen; EOS Oostend; SPEE Picardie; Kent County Council) identified, tested and evaluated new ways of supporting homeowners in local target areas using new communication policy approaches involving web portals, pop-up centers, demonstration exemplars and easy access to home energy monitoring systems (HEMS).
+An integrated Triple-A strategy was jointly developed with TU Delft, University of Ghent and Eandis/Fluvius.
+This resulted in a model that helps the LA's to identify strategic priorities and activities they can develop to improve supporting single-family home-owners in their quest for renovation measures.

-PPs also scoped the use of HEMS with stakeholders to influence homeowner decisions, and consequently identified promising ways of using, adapting, selecting and procuring HEMS.
+All partners also investigated the use of HEMS as a means to influence homeowner decisions, and consequently identified promising ways of using, adapting, selecting and procuring HEMS, as well as improved ways to collaborate with local stakeholders.